-6.2.2 Replacement
+6.3.2 Replacement

-The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400° F. If the glass breaks, it must be replaced with one having the same specification.
+The glass used is a ceramic glass, 5/32" (4 mm) thick, tested to reach temperatures up to 1400 °F. If the glass breaks, it must be replaced with one having the same specification (see "Exploded Diagram and Parts List" to know the product code).
 Tempered glass or ordinary glass will not withstand the high temperatures of this unit.